 Pickerington in Fairfield County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 52.946′ N, 82° 45.191′ W. Marker is in Pickerington, Ohio, in Fairfield County.
-Marker is on Lockville Road, on the right when traveling south.
+39° 53.037′ N, 82° 45.212′ W. Marker is in Pickerington, Ohio, in Fairfield County.
+Marker is at the intersection of Columbus Street (Ohio Route 256) and Center Street / Lockville Road, on the right when traveling east on Columbus Street.
 Touch for map.
-Memorial is in the village park, about 500 feet south of the intersection of Lockville Road and Columbus Street (Ohio Route 256).
-Marker is in this post office area: Pickerington OH 43147, United States of America.
+Marker is at or near this postal address: 15 E Columbus Street, Pickerington OH 43147, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-The Carnegie Library (about 600 feet away, measured in a direct line); Union Veteran Legion Sherman Monument (approx. 2.6 miles away); Francis H. Game Cemetery (approx. 2.8 miles away); Pvt.
-Alfred Cannon Canal Winchester (approx. 3.8 miles away); Prentiss School No. 8 (approx. 3.8 miles away); Canal Winchester Veterans Memorial (approx. 3.9 miles away); The Interurban Depot (approx. 3.9 miles away).
+Pickerington Veterans Memorial (about 600 feet away, measured in a direct line); Union Veteran Legion Sherman Monument (approx. 2½ miles away); Francis H. Game Cemetery (approx. 2.8 miles away); Pvt.
+Alfred Cannon (approx. 3.8 miles away); Canal Winchester (approx. 3.9 miles away); Prentiss School No. 8 (approx. 3.9 miles away); Canal Winchester Veterans Memorial (approx. 3.9 miles away); Canal Winchester Vietnam Veterans Memorial (approx. 4 miles away).
 Touch for a list and map of all markers in Pickerington.